 Figure 8.
-Tank Car Qualification Stencil
+Tank Car Specification and Qualification Dates Stencils h.
+FUMIGANT Mark

-- (3) When the qualification date is overdue, do not accept loaded tank cars from the shipper. - (4) When found en route, car may proceed to destination after contacting the supervisor.
+- (3) When the qualification date is overdue, do not accept loaded tank cars from the shipper. - (4) When found en route, car may proceed to destination after contacting your supervisor.